Tail-GAN: Learning to Simulate Tail Risk Scenarios: Learning to generate tail scenarios

+The benchmark strategies considered in this framework include both static portfolios and dynamic trading strategies, capturing properties of the price scenarios from different perspectives.
+Static portfolios explore the correlation structure among the assets, while dynamic trading strategies, such as mean-reversion and trend-following strategies probe temporal properties such as mean-reversion or the presence of trends.

+Such benchmark strategies may also be used to assess the adequacy of a scenario generator for risk computations: a scenario generator is considered to be adequate if VaR or ES estimates for the benchmark strategies based on its output scenarios meet a predefined accuracy threshold.

+This sets the stage for using these loss quantiles as elements of a financially interpretable adversarial training approach for a generative model.

-We now introduce the {\it Tail Generative Adversarial Network} ({\TGAN}) for simulating multivariate price scenarios.
-Given a set of input price scenarios as training data, {\TGAN} learns to simulate new price scenarios which lead to accurate {\it tail risk statistics} for a set of benchmark strategies, by solving a max-min game between a generator and a discriminator.
-The generator creates samples that are intended to approximate the tail distribution of the training data.
-The discriminator evaluates the quality of the simulated samples using {\it tail risk measures}, namely Value-at-Risk (VaR) and Expected Shortfall (ES), across a set of benchmark trading strategies, including static portfolios and dynamic trading strategies.
-Static portfolios and dynamic strategies capture properties of the price scenarios from different perspectives: static portfolios explore the correlation structure among the assets, while dynamic trading strategies, such as mean-reversion and trend-following strategies, discover temporal properties such as mean-reversion and trending properties.
-To train the generator and the discriminator, we use an objective function that leverages the elicitability of VaR and ES, and guarantees the consistency of the estimator.
+We adopt an adversarial training approach, structured as an iterative max–min game between a generator and a discriminator.
+The generator simulates price scenarios, while the discriminator evaluates the quality of the simulated samples using {\it tail risk measures}, namely VaR and ES.
+To train the generator and the discriminator, we use a tail-sensitive objective function that leverages the elicitability of VaR and ES, and guarantees the consistency of the estimator.
+Building on this foundation, we now provide details on the design of the discriminator and the generator.